SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/TheBasics.md

   ```
 -->

-You can't use `nil` with non-optional constants or variables.
-If a constant or variable in your code needs to work with
-the absence of a value under certain conditions,
-declare it as an optional value of the appropriate type.
-Likewise,
-if a constant or variable isn't declared as an optional value,
-it's guaranteed to never contain a `nil` value.

 If you define an optional variable without providing a default value,
 the variable is automatically set to `nil` for you: